M-AlokMishra/EDA-and-Data-Visualization/README.md

 # EDA-and-Data-Visualization
-This Repository consists of all the projects related to EDA and Data Visualization including of Crime Activities.
+This Repository consists of all the projects related to EDA and Data Visualization  on Crime related data.